 Drug Therapy Is the child covered?
-Unproven drugs No. There is no cover for unproven drugs or drugs that are used outside of their licence.
-See Section 3 - 'Our cover for treatment and surgery' for more about conventional treatment and unproven treatment.
-Other Drugs We cover: Bone-strengthening drugs such as bisphosphonates or Denosumab Hormone therapythat is given by injection (for example goserelin, also known as Zoladex) Antivirals, antibiotics, antifungals, antisickness and anticoagulant drugs Yes.
-They are covered so long as the child has them at the same time as they are having chemotherapyor biological therapyto kill cancer cells covered by the plan .
-Drugs for treating conditions secondary to cancer such as erythropoietin (EPO) Yes, while the child is having chemotherapythat is covered by the plan .
+Unproven drugs If the child has been invited to take part in a randomised clinical trial approved by an appropriate ethics committee, we will pay for their stay in hospital, including their specialist's fees while they are receiving the clinical trial drug.
+You need to call us before treatment so we can agree cover and costs in writing.
+There will be information we need you to provide before we can agree costs.
+For example we will need you to provide us with a copy of the child's trial acceptance forms.
+Other Drugs We cover: • Bone-strengthening drugs such as bisphosphonates or Denosumab • Hormone therapy that is given by injection (for example goserelin, also known as Zoladex) • Antivirals, antibiotics, antifungals, antisickness and anticoagulant drugs Yes.
+They are covered so long as the child has them at the same time as they are having chemotherapy or biological therapy to kill cancer cells covered by the plan .
+Drugs for treating conditions secondary to cancer such as erythropoietin (EPO) Yes, while the child is having chemotherapy that is covered by the plan .

 Radiotherapy Is the child covered?
-Radiotherapy, including when it is used to relieve pain Yes Proton beam therapy(PBT) for: Yes central nervous system (brain and spinal cord) cancer or malignant solid cancers in members aged 21 and under, or • chordomas, or chondros arcomas (types of spine cancer ) in the base of the skull or cervical spine (neck bones) which have not spread (metastasised), or • cancer of the iris, ciliary body or choroid parts of the eye (uveal melanoma) which has not spread (metastasised).
-As PBT is a developing area of medicine there are only a limited number of facilities that provide this treatment .
-Please contact us before the child has their treatment .
+Radiotherapy, including when it is used to relieve pain Yes Proton beam therapy (PBT) for: Yes • central nervous system (brain and spinal cord) cancer or malignant solid cancers in members aged 21 and under, or • chordomas, or chondrosarcomas (types of spine cancer ) in the base of the skull or cervical spine (neck bones) which have not spread (metastasised), or • cancer of the iris, ciliary body or choroid parts of the eye (uveal melanoma) which has not spread (metastasised).
 Accelerated charged particle therapies, except as described above.
 No